On the Edge (1986 film)

-On the Edge is a 1986 American drama film directed by Rob Nilsson and written by Roy Kissin and Rob Nilsson.
-The film stars Bruce Dern, Pam Grier, Bill Bailey, Jim Haynie, John Marley and Marty Liquori.
+On the Edge is a 1986 American drama film directed by Rob Nilsson, and written by Nilsson and Roy Kissin.
+It stars Bruce Dern, Pam Grier, Bill Bailey, Jim Haynie, John Marley and Marty Liquori.
 The film was released on May 2, 1986, by Skouras Pictures.

 The competition depicted in the film is based on the Dipsea Race, a trail race over a treacherous terrain first run in 1905.

 Plot

 A gaunt, bushy-bearded, 44-year-old Wes Holman returns to his northern California roots after a 20-year absence, determined to enter one of America's oldest distance races.

 Holman was banned from competition after being a whistle-blower about illegal under-the-table payments to amateur athletes two decades before.
 He seeks out his old trainer, Elmo, to help get him ready for his comeback, but is denied official entry.

-After visiting with his aging father "Flash," a union-organizing radical who lives in a junkyard, Holman decides to enter the race without permission.
+After visiting with his aging father "Flash," a union organizer who lives in a junkyard, Holman decides to enter the race without permission.
 As he negotiates the harrowing 7.5-mile trails, race organizers make strenuous attempts to impede Holman or force him out of the competition before the finish line.
 His fellow athletes protect his flanks, however, and escort him all the way to a victorious finish.